Improved Order of Red Men: Membership

+Members were obligated to stand for the "benevolence and protection" of fellow members.
+They were compelled to visit the sick, relieve the distressed, bury the dead in a "respectful Christian burial", educate orphans, assist widows, and keep an "open, keyless treasury for deserving charity".
+As of the 1903 national constitution, members had to "believe in a Supreme Being", be "of sound mind and body", have reputable means of support, be between 18 and 50 years old (with exceptions), be a U.S. citizen, be able to "speak and understand English", and to have been a state resident for at least six months prior to application.

 The Improved Order of the Red Men grew in membership in the late 19th century.
 It reached 519,942 members in forty-six states in 1921, but had declined to 31,789 in 32 states in 1978 and to 15,251 by 2011.

-Until 1974, the Order was open to whites only.
+IORM recruitment targeted middle class, white-collar men.
+Native Americans and mixed race people were not allowed to join, although exceptions may have occurred.
+Until 1974, the Order was officially open to whites only.
 That year the 106th Great Council of the United States eliminated the all-white clause in what was called a "turning point for the order".
 In the present-day, the Improved Order of Red Men is open to people of all ethnic backgrounds.

 Rituals

 The order itself claims direct descent from the Sons of Liberty, noting that the Sons participated in the Boston Tea Party dressed as their idea of "Indians".
 Thus, they continue to dress as "Indians" and use Native American terminology, despite being a non-Native organization.

 The group's ritual terminology is derived from language they believe is used by Native Americans, though it also shows the influence of Freemasonry.
 Outsiders are called "Palefaces", to open a meeting is called "kindling the fire", officers' installations are called "Raising up of Chiefs" and voting is called "twigging".
-The Masonic influence is seen in the three basic degrees – Adoption, Warrior and Chief.
+The Masonic influence is seen in the three basic degrees– Adoption, Warrior and Chief.
 There is also a fourth degree, Beneficiary, for insurance.

+Regalia included clothing and sashes which displayed the degrees of officers.